v-fedorov/showoff/README.md

 If you would like showoff to also display the perk descriptions, add "-details" to the request right after the weaponslot.
 >@bot-name MyPSNID playstation primary-details

-This will result will look like this:
+The result will look like this:
 ![image](https://cloud.githubusercontent.com/assets/11082871/13480844/b589bcba-e0ae-11e5-897c-27ade3e4726e.png)

 ### Caveats